Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 \subsubsection{Evolution of Metallicity}

-The bottom panel of Figure~\ref{fig:evolution_SFR_Metal} shows that the PC's metallicity continues to increase from high-$z$ to low-$Z$.
+The bottom panel of Fig.~\ref{fig:evolution_SFR_Metal} and Figure~\ref{fig:evolution_metal_zoomin} show that the PC's metallicity continues to increase from high-$z$ to low-$Z$.
+The bottom figure represents the same figure as the middle panel, but with a focus on lower redshifts.
+Additionally, we have included the evolution of metallicity in the central region ($<0.1\times R_{500}$).
 The square symbols show the observational result of IGM \citep{Aguirre08,Simcoe11,Simcoe+11}, which might be closer to the mean metallicity of the universe at each redshift.
 Compared to the IGM metallicity, our simulated PCs have higher metallicities by more than $>1 \mathrm{dex}$.

 The Core region's metallicity of M15-Gas reaches higher than $0.1 Z_\odot$ already at $z=8.0$ due to the star formation at $z>8$.
-The Core's metallicity of M14 sample is also very high even at $z\sim 10$, because the Core at those redshifts is basically just one halo with a mass of $\sim 10^{10} h^{-1}\Msun$ enriched by the central galaxy to $\sim 0.1\,Z_\odot$.
+The Core's metallicity of the M14 sample is also very high even at $z\sim 10$, because the Core at those redshifts is basically just one halo with a mass of $\sim 10^{10} h^{-1}\Msun$ enriched by the central galaxy to $\sim 0.1\,Z_\odot$.
+This metallicity is consistent with observations \citep{Curti2023MNRAS.518} and simulations from IllustrisTNG \citep{Nelson2019ComAC} and EAGLE \citep{Schaye2015MNRAS}.

-The Core's metallicity slowly decreases from $z=6$ to $z=0$, which is due to the accretion of pristine gas (see also Appendix \ref{sec:appendix_acc_and_Z}).
+Core's metallicity slowly decreases from $z=6$ to $z=0$, which is due to the accretion of pristine gas (see also Appendix \ref{sec:appendix_acc_and_Z}).
 The result of high metallicity at early times in the Core region is consistent with observations \citep{Baldi2007ApJ,Ettori2015,McDonald2016, Mantz2017}.
+Some simulations (GADGET-3 and IllustrisTNG) found no time evolution of the central metallicity of PC \citep{Biffi17,Vogelsberger2018MNRAS}, while the Cluster-EAGLE simulation shows a decreasing metallicity similar to our simulations \citep{Pearce21_C-EAGLE}.

-The triangle symbols at $z\lesssim 1$ are the observed result of the cluster center \citep{Balestra07} which is higher than our Core metallicity.
-This is reasonable because the observations focus only on the central region, while our Core metallicity includes a wider Core region.
+The triangle symbols at $z\lesssim1$ represent the observed result of the cluster center \citep{Balestra07}.
+In our simulation, the metallicity in the center of the Core is approximately 0.4 dex higher than in observation and simulations.
+We discuss the high metallicity in the center in Sec.~\ref{sec:radial_distribution}.
 Observations show that the evolution of metallicity is not so rapid at $z=0-1$ \citep{Baldi2012,Ettori2015,McDonald2016, Mantz2017}.

-Some simulations (GADGET-3 and IllustrisTNG) found no time evolution of the central metallicity of PC \citep{Biffi17,Vogelsberger2018MNRAS}, while the Cluster-EAGLE simulation shows a decreasing metallicity similarly to our simulations \citep{Pearce21_C-EAGLE}.
-These comparisons should be made with caution because they are looking at the center of the galaxy cluster while we are looking at the entire Core.
+Some simulations (GADGET-3 and IllustrisTNG) found no time evolution of the central metallicity of PC \citep{Biffi17,Vogelsberger2018MNRAS}, while the Cluster-EAGLE simulation shows a decreasing metallicity similar to our simulations \citep{Pearce21_C-EAGLE}.